galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

 Olivarez, H., N.S.
 Lovenduski, Y. Eddebbar, A.R.
 Fay, G.A.
-McKinley, M. Levy, M. Long.
+McKinley, M. Levy and M. Long.
 How does the Pinatubo eruption influence  our understanding of long-term changes in ocean biogeochemistry?
 (2023) Geophys.
 Res.
 Lett. [on Authorea](https://www.authorea.com/doi/full/10.22541/essoar.168987148.86170193).

 Guan Y., G.A.
 McKinley, A. Fay, S.C.
-Doney, G. Keppel-Aleks.
+Doney and G. Keppel-Aleks.
 Ocean-driven interannual variability in atmospheric CO2 quantified using OCO-2 observations and atmospheric transport simulations, Frontiers in Marine Science, in review.

 Heimdal, T.H., G.A.
 McKinley, A.J.
 Sutton, A.R.
-Fay, L. Gloege (2023) Assessing improvements in global ocean pCO2 machine learning reconstructions with Southern Ocean autonomous sampling, Biogeosciences, submitted.
+Fay, and L. Gloege (2023) Assessing improvements in global ocean pCO2 machine learning reconstructions with Southern Ocean autonomous sampling, [Biogeosciences Discussions](https://bg.copernicus.org/preprints/bg-2023-160/)

+Friedlingstein, P. et al. (2023) Global Carbon Budget 2023, ESSD in review.

 ### Publications